Veteran Exemptions

 Veterans who qualify for the homestead exemption may also qualify for additional exemptions due to disability or as a result of qualifying* deployment in the prior year.

-Disabled Veteran Exemptions:
+Disabled Veteran Exemption:

 Veterans having a service connected disability rating from 10% to 99% are eligible for a $5,000 exemption.
-This reduces your assessed value by $5,000 in addition to the (up to $50,000)
+This reduces your assessed value by $5,000 in addition to the (up to $50,000) homestead exemption reduction.

 Veterans having a service connected total and permanent disability rating of 100% are entitled to be wholly exempt from real estate taxes.

-If you do not already have a letter from the Veterans Administration stating the above, you may contact the Lee County Veterans Services office, located at 2440 Thompson St, Ft Myers,
+To qualify for a veteran disability exemption you must provide proof of service connected disability, the percentage of disability and proof the disability is deemed total and permanent.
+If you do not already have a letter from the Veterans Administration stating the above, you may contact the Lee County Veterans Services office, located at 2440 Thompson St, Fort Myers, FL, (239) 533-8381 for assistance.

 The unremarried surviving spouse of a veteran may qualify for the additional disability exemptions.
-Surviving spouse must be a Florida resident and apply for and qualify for homestead exemption –
+Surviving spouse must be a Florida resident and apply for and qualify for homestead exemption – proof of continuous marriage may be required.
+Other qualifiers may apply – contact our office for more information, e-mail exemptions@leepa.org.

-The unremarried surviving spouse of a veteran who dies from service connected causes while on active duty may qualify if the veteran was a permanent resident of Florida on January 1 of
+The unremarried surviving spouse of a veteran who dies from service connected causes while on active duty may qualify if the veteran was a permanent resident of Florida on January 1 of the year in which the veteran died.
+Proof of service connected/active duty is required.
+Additional qualifiers may apply – Contact our office for more information, e-mail exemptions@leepa.org.
+Please refer to Florida Statute 196.081 for specific information related to the surviving spouse entitlements.

-To apply for a Homestead Tax Discount for veterans age 65 and older with a combat-related disability, complete the application form
+To apply for a Homestead Tax Discount for veterans age 65 and older with a combat-related disability, complete the application form DR-501DV and provide a copy of your DD214 and VA disability rating letter to our office.

-Exemption for deployed service members
+Exemption for deployed service members:

-Veterans deployed in the prior year outside the continental United States, Alaska or Hawaii in support operations designated by the Florida legislature are eligible for additional
+Veterans deployed in the prior year outside the continental United States, Alaska or Hawaii in support of operations designated by the Florida legislature are eligible for additional exemption based on the term of deployment in the prior year.

-military operations for which an exemption is available and providing an ending date for an existing operation.
+The 2012 Legislature enacted Chapter 2012-193, Laws of Florida (CS/HB7097), effective April 27, 2012.
+Section 24 amends section 196.173, Florida Statutes, designating two new military operations for which an exemption is available and providing an ending date for an existing operation.

 *The operations currently designated by the FL Legislature are as follows: